nikstur/userborn/README.md

 - When you provide a plaintext password in the config (which you really shouldn't!), the hashed password is updated each time userborn runs.
-This can be fixed in the future by calling `crypt()` directly (and re-using the previois salt) instead of running `mkpasswd` in a subprocess.
+This can be fixed in the future by calling `crypt()` directly (and re-using the previos salt) instead of running `mkpasswd` in a subprocess.
 However, the security gains of this would be 0 (because the password is already available in plaintext!) and it will only suppress a single log line.
 - Userborn can handle comments in the password database files but it will